mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * Use `assume_aligned` in `offset` as well as in `access`.

     * Change `gcd` requirement in `aligned_accessor` converting constructor back from Mandate to Constraint.
 Add explanation with example in nonwording Section 5.9.
+Since both alignments are powers of two, just say "`OtherByteAlignment >= byte_alignment` is `true`."

     * Remove `access` Precondition, since it is implied by the Effects being equivalent to using `assume_aligned`.

-    * Update Compiler Explorer <a href="https://godbolt.org/z/x1erq98cK">implementation link</a>.
+    * Update Compiler Explorer <a href="https://godbolt.org/z/dWfoGr5Y7">implementation link</a>.

     * Add alignment precondition to `aligned_accessor` class, and add nonwording section "Standard accessors already impose preconditions that propagate to `mdspan` construction" that explains the "class-wide" preconditions on data handles given to `default_accessor` and `aligned_accessor`.

     * Make conversion operator to `default_accessor` `noexcept`, as is the converting constructor from greater to lesser alignment.

+    * Fix accessible range preconditions of `access` and `offset` to use index ranges instead of pointer ranges.

+    * Make conversion operator to `default_accessor` templated on the result's element type.

+    * Remove second Example (the long one), and move first example to right after the class overview.

 # Purpose of this paper